-THE SIGNATORIES TO “PUTTING THE CHEMICALS BACK IN MULTIPLE CHEMICAL SENSITIVITY”
+ABOUT THE MEMBERS OF THE ONTARIO ENVIRONMENTAL HEALTH ADVOCACY GROUP, THE SIGNATORIES TO PUTTING THE CHEMICALS BACK IN MULTIPLE CHEMICAL SENSITIVITY

 Principal writer: Varda Burstyn

-Varda Burstyn is a life-long environmentalist, an award-winning author and a consultant who has worked and published in environmentally-related health issues since the late 1980s.
+Varda Burstyn is a life-long environmentalist, an award-winning author, radio and film writer and a consultant who has worked and published in environmentally-related health issues since the late 1980s.
 She has also been a volunteer board member with a number of environmental organizations, including Greenpeace Canada and the Environmental Health Association of Ontario.
-Since 2008, Varda Burstyn has been working with non-profits, patient advocates and the Ontario government to meet the health and social service needs of the nearly one million Ontario residents with chronic, co- morbid, environmentally-linked illnesses, initially bringing together a collaborative of advocates and providers who obtained ministry funding for the major study process for an Ontario Centre of Excellence in Environmental Health business case.
+Since 2008, Varda has been working with non-profits and patient advocates to persuade the Ontario government to take the steps needed to create care and support capacity in health and social services systems to meet the needs of the nearly one million Ontario residents with chronic, co- morbid, environmentally-linked illnesses.
+Between 2008 and 2011, she brought together a collaborative of advocates and providers who obtained ministry funding for the major study process to develop a business case for an Ontario Centre of Excellence in Environmental Health.
 She worked as the lead consultant on that project and was a founding member of the Ontario Task Force on Environmental Health.
-She advised extensively on the implementation report awaiting action at this time.
+She advised extensively on the implementation report drafted by Public Health Ontario and submitted to the Ministry of Health in 2022, awaiting action at this time.
 She is currently a member of the board of the Chemical Sensitivity Foundation (US).

-Maureen MacQuarrie was a member of the Ontario Task Force on Environmental Health.
-She is a lawyer and policy advisor who was forced to stop working in 2001 due to ME.
-She has been an advocate for those with ME and other related health issues and has used her strong analytic skills in background documents and to raise issues with policy makers.
-Maureen is the editor of Eleanor Stein MD’s 2012 self-management manual “Let your light shine through: Strategies for living with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome, Fibromyalgia and Multiple Chemical Sensitivity” as well as Dr. Stein’s more recent, “More Light” and is a collaborator on Valerie Free’s “Lighting up a Hidden World: CFS and ME.
-Maureen is a member of the Steering Committee for the ICanCME Research Network as well as on its clinical care working group.
+Maureen MacQuarrie was a member of the Ontario Task Force on Environmental Health (2016- 2019) and on the Steering Committee for the Interdisciplinary Canadian Collaborative Myalgic Encephalomyelitis (ICanCME) Research Network (2019 – 2022).
+She is a member of ICanCME’s clinical care working group.
+Maureen is a lawyer and policy advisor who was forced to stop working in 2001 due to ME.
+She has been an advocate for those with ME and other related health issues for many years and has used her strong analytic skills in background documents and to raise issues with policy makers.
+Maureen is the editor of Eleanor Stein MD’s 2012 self-management manual “Let your light shine through: Strategies for living with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome, Fibromyalgia and Multiple Chemical Sensitivity” as well as Dr. Stein’s in-process, “More Light” and was a major collaborator on Valerie Free’s 2016 book, “Lighting up a Hidden World: CFS and ME.”

-Ted Ball has a wealth of top-level government experience after 15 years as a Chief-of-Staff and Senior Policy Speechwriter to Ministers in the Bill Davis Government — where he participated in the development of a $1.5 billion Industrial Strategy; in provincial constitutional Premiers’ Conferences; in health policy reforms in mental health and long term care — as well as playing a role as Chief-of-Staff during two provincial budgets in the Ministry of Finance.
-For the past twenty years, Ted has been the CEO of Quantum Canada, later Quantum Transformation Technologies, a leading-edge capacity-building company with systems thinking tools for strategy execution and for designing complex adaptive systems for integrated healthcare services delivery.
-Quantum also offers their Patient Experience Design Methodologies to design the “seamless patient experience” across the continuum-of-care across a delivery system, or across the silos within an organization.
+Ted Ball served as co-chair of the Ontario Ministry of Health-funded multi-component study to produce a business case for an Ontario Centre of Excellence in Environmental Health (OCEEH), final report and supporting research documents submitted in late 2013.
+Ted has a wealth of top-level government experience after 15 years as a Chief-of-Staff and Senior Policy Speechwriter to Ministers in the Bill Davis Government — where he participated in the development of a $1.5 billion Industrial Strategy; in provincial constitutional Premiers’ Conferences; in health policy reforms in mental health and long term care as well as playing a role as Chief-of-Staff in the Ministry of Finance during two provincial budgets.
+For the past 20 years, he has been the CEO of Quantum Canada, now Quantum Transformation Technologies, a leading-edge capacity-building company with systems thinking tools for strategy execution and for designing complex adaptive systems for integrated healthcare services delivery.
+Quantum also offers their Patient Experience Design Methodologies to design the “seamless patient experience” across the continuum-of-care, across a delivery system, or across the silos within an organization.
 Ted has served as strategy coach to CEOs of Teaching Hospitals/Community Hospitals/ Deputy Ministers/and the Secretary to Cabinet in the Government of Ontario.
-He has worked on environmentally-linked illnesses as a volunteer lobbyist, MEAO Board member, and as Co-Chair of the Environmental Health Business Case Study and as an active Social Media advocate who weekly engages thousands of readers on his passionate arguments for patients with MCS and the other environmentally-linked illnesses.
+He has worked on environmentally-linked illnesses as a volunteer lobbyist, MEAO Board member, and as an active social media advocate who weekly engages thousands of readers with his passionate arguments for patients with MCS and other environmentally-linked illnesses.

-Mike Ford, who served as a member of the Ontario Task Force on Environmental Health, is a Toronto-based bilingual professional songwriter, musician, and educator with 25 years of experience in the entertainment industry, as well as 15 years of experience creating and delivering artistic, socially-focused educational programs across Ontario.
+Mike Ford, who served as a member of the Ontario Task Force on Environmental Health (2016 -2019), is a Toronto-based bilingual professional songwriter, musician, and educator with 25 years of experience in the entertainment industry, as well as 15 years of experience creating and delivering artistic, socially-focused educational programs across Ontario.
 As a caregiver, he has seen the incredible difficulties and obstacles that MCS presents, in terms of physical pain and debilitation, housing, day-to-day functioning, threat of exposures, health care challenges, financial hardship, and legal ordeals.
-Mike has repeatedly seen how vastly short society falls in terms of providing understanding, guidance, help, and healing to those suffering from the effects of toxic environmental exposure.
+Mike has repeatedly seen how vastly short society falls in terms of providing understanding, guidance, help, and healing to those suffering from the effects of toxic exposure.

-Denise Magi is President of The Myalgic Encephalomyelitis Association of Ontario (MEAO), an organization supporting, representing and bringing awareness to the medical conditions of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), Fibromyalgia (FM) and Environmental Sensitivities/ Multiple Chemical Sensitivity (ES/MCS).
-In the public sector, Denise has a long and extensive work experience as a legal assistant and in the library sciences.
-Denise has been on various steering committees including the initial steering committee that developed the business case proposal for the Ontario Centre of Excellence in Environmental Health, which seeks to establish a patient-centred model of medical care and system of service delivery for patients with ME/CFS, FM and ES/MCS, as well as other environmentally-linked medical conditions.
+Denise Magi is President of CareNow Ontario (formerly the Myalgic Encephalomyelitis Association of Ontario, MEAO), an organization supporting, representing and bringing awareness to the medical conditions of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), Fibromyalgia (FM) and Environmental Sensitivities/ Multiple Chemical Sensitivity (ES/MCS).
+She was a member of both the Task Force on Environmental Health and the steering committee that developed the business case proposal for an Ontario Centre of Excellence in Environmental Health (OCEEH), which seeks to establish a patient-centred model of medical care and system of service delivery for patients with ME/CFS, FM and ES/MCS, as well as other environmentally-linked medical conditions.
 She remains dedicated to that cause.
-She would like to ensure that the recommendations of the business case proposal and the aligned recommendations of the Task Force on Environmental Health be implemented as fast as possible.Denise was also a member of the Task Force on Environmental Health.
+She would like to ensure that the recommendations of the business case proposal and the aligned recommendations of the Task Force on Environmental Health be implemented as fast as possible.
+In the public sector, Denise has long and extensive work experience as a legal assistant and in the library sciences.
 She is a patient with personal knowledge of ME/CFS, FM and ES/MCS and is a long standing volunteer and health advocate.

-Scott Simpson is a long-time patient advocate, including for patient safety, ensuring the patient’s voice and perspective is meaningfully involved in policy, research and treatment.
+Scott Simpson is a long-time patient advocate (including for patient safety), ensuring the patient’s voice and perspective is meaningfully involved in policy, research and treatment.
 Scott worked with Dignitas International, a Canadian medical humanitarian non-governmental organization, to increase access to life-saving HIV medications and health care in Malawi, Africa.
 Domestically, Scott worked in HIV counseling intervention programs at Toronto Metropolitan University, and is the co-author of two published papers about their findings.
 He is also a co-author of a published article on patient safety for ME and long COVID.
 Scott is co-founder of the advocacy organization Millions Missing Canada, part of the Millions Missing international collaborative.
 Scott is also an Executive Committee member of the Interdisciplinary Canadian Collaborative Myalgic Encephalomyelitis (ICanCME) Research Network.
-Scott is a founding member of the Patients for Patient Safety Alliance Canada; hosts the Medical Error Interviews podcast; and provides counseling to people living with medically marginalized diseases like MCS.
-Scott has been living with HIV since 1998, and with ME since 2012.
+Scott is a founding member of the Patients for Patient Safety Alliance Canada, hosts the Medical Error Interviews podcast, and provides counseling to people living with medically marginalized diseases like MCS.
+Scott has been living with HIV since 1998, with ME since 2012.